dtrungtin/actor-booking-scraper/README.md

 }
 ```

+### Compute units consumption
+Keep in mind that it is much more efficient to run one longer scrape (at least one minute) than more shorter ones because of the startup time.

+The average consumption is **1 Compute unit for 200 actor pages** scraped

 ## Notes

 * The actor will not work without proxy, i.e. if you try running it without setting a proxy, it will